Man eaten by monster shark in front of his own home in 'real-life Jaws' scene

 The splash from his plunge attracted a nine-foot-long bull shark that was feeding in the water, the Tampa Bay Timesreported following the tragedy which occurred in August 2000.

-Aggressive, common, typically living near high-population shorelines, bull sharks are considered by many experts to be the most dangerous sharks in the world.
+Bull sharks are notoriously agressive and typically live near high-population shorelines, making them – in the eyes of many experts –the most dangerous sharks in the world.

-And, when you consider the attack on Kubinski, it’s not hard to see why.

 Bull sharks are considered the most dangerous in the world(iStock)